-Jeph Vanger is an award-winning composer and sound artist and who works and lives between London and Athens and works in the intersection of performing arts & sonic installations.
+Jeph Vanger is an award-winning composer and sound artist and who lives between London and Athens and works in the intersection of performing arts & sonic installations.

 Some of his own works and collaborations have been exhibited and performed in institutions, theatres and organisations in China, the UK, France, and Greece such as Tate Modern, Beijing Today Art Museum, Sadler's Wells, Brighton Fringe, Megaron Athens and Athens & Epidaurus Festival to name a few.

 The interaction between sound, space, movement and the human body has been an important part of his current artistic practice.
 The term sonorous body (*) can be interpreted in two different ways: